OohBleh/OohBleh.github.io/_posts/2014-3-3-Hello-World.md

 4. $$\mathcal{E}:$$ Lagavulin is the first elite fought.
 5. $$\mathcal{M}:$$ no shops or rest sites appear before floor $$6$$, and floor $$6$$ only has elite fights.

-For other considerations such as ?-nodes outcomes and boss relic swaps, we print out some information on each seed that passes filters $$1$$ through $$5$$, and test everything else manually.
-Adjusting my search parameters many times, the hardest seed I found with this approach was 37UKXMQJQ which meets the above properties.
+For other considerations such as ?-nodes outcomes and boss relic swaps, we print out some information on each seed that passes filters $$1$$ through $$5$$, and test everything else manually, or with Arbiter's SeedSearch.
+Adjusting parameters many times, the hardest seed I found with this approach was 37UKXMQJQ which meets the above properties.
 More precisely:

 1. $$\mathcal{N}$$: $$1$$ removal, $$100$$g, and $$250$$g for some max HP, or swap into Black Star.
 2. $$\mathcal{C}(5)$$: {Deflect, Prepared, Outmaneuver}, {Outmaneuver, Dodge and Roll, Blur}, {Backflip, Concentrate, Dodge and Roll}, {Concentrate, Burst, Backflip}, {Piercing Wail, Slice, Blade Dance}